Physiotherapist - B. App Sc. (Physiotherapy) (Hons)

 Pymble, Castle Hill

-David has over 20 years experience in dealing with the conservative approach to spinal and musculo-skeletal disorders.
-Over the last 7 years David has incorporated rehabilitative ultrasound imaging (RUSI) assessment and rehabilitation of core abdominal and back musculature into this conservative approach.
-RUSI allows the therapist to accurately determine the existing contraction sequence of the CORE muscles, then alter that sequence appropriately to achieve normal function, even where previous attempts at CORE exercises has failed to provide symptom resolution.
+As well as extensive knowledge in the treatment of sporting injuries and post-surgical rehabilitation, David has extensive experience treating workplace and motor vehicle injuries, acute post-surgical joint replacement rehabilitation and reconstructive surgery patients.
+Over the past 12 years David has incorporated rehabilitative ultrasound imaging (RUSI) assessment and rehabilitation of core abdominal and back musculature into this conservative approach.
+RUSI allows the therapist to assess the existing contraction sequence of the CORE muscles, then alter that sequence appropriately to achieve normal function, even where previous attempts at CORE exercises has failed to provide symptom resolution.
 The integration of RUSI into the practice has also meant the more accurate (and speedy) rehabilitation of shoulder, hip and women’s health issues.

 Physiotherapist, Exercise Physiologist